Do you know… where to find an AED on Seabrook Island?

 Suzanna’s House, Main Hall

-Non-medical personnel such as police, fire service personnel, flight attendants, security guards and other lay rescuers who have been trained in CPR can use AEDs.
-Although formal training in the use of an AED is not required, it is recommended to help the rescuer increase their comfort and level of confidence.
-However, AEDs are intended for use by the general public.
+AEDs are intended for use by the general public and they provide audible voice prompts to guide the user through the process.
+Formal training in the use of an AED is not required, but it is recommended to help the rescuer increase their comfort and level of confidence.
 Information about using CPR and an AED when a sudden cardiac arrest occurs is available through the American Red Cross and the American Heart Association.
-The first step is to call 9-1-1.